 For single fret marker positions, make marks on the centerline midway between the appropriate frets and centerpunch them for drilling.
 For fret locations inlaid with two markers, make a line at a right angle to the centerline, midway between the frets, and then measure to each side of center to make the centerpunch marks.
-Hold each inlay firmly in place and trace around it with a sharp scribe or white pencil.
+Hold each inlay firmly in place and trace around it with a sharp scribe or white pencil, use a Dremel or other small router to make the recessed pockets for the inlays.
+A 1/32" router bit will work best.